ZEIT8042/assign2/README.md

 This a vulnerable application written in 'c.'

-In this tutorial I will show you how to bypass these two security controls on a linux operating system:
+In this tutorial I will show you how to bypass these two security controls on a linux operating system using the return-to-libc attack:
 - NX: non-executable stack
 - ASLR: Address Space Layout Randomization